UM-Capstone-G08-2025/legControl/README.md

 &emsp; adafruit-circuitpython-servokit<br><br>
 &emsp; I did this by creating a Python virtual environment (Raspberry Pi gives an error otherwise).
 I followed this Stack Overflow post:<br>
 &emsp; https://stackoverflow.com/questions/75608323/how-do-i-solve-error-externally-managed-environment-every-time-i-use-pip-3

-## Nomenclature of leg components and coordinate system
-This is the naming scheme used for each component in the leg design, along with location of the coordinate origin, which the end-effector is referenced to.

 <br><br>
 Noah Stieler, 2025